-- Will you please introduce me to your family and friends that are here?

-- Tell me how you are doing in school?
+- How are you doing in school?

 - What is your favorite subject?

+- What are you learning about in school?

+- What are you learning about in Center Day?

+- What are you learning about in church (if applicable)?

 - What are the games you like to play and with whom do you play?

 - How can I be praying for you?

+- What questions do you have for me?